SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 Finally, the bottom picture from 2020 shows 3 burnished spots: saint, queen, and dog.
 So it looks like the dog-polishing tourists started sometime in the last 25 years.
-That matchese up with the 1989 Velvet Revolution, after which tourism began rising.
+That matches up with the 1989 Velvet Revolution, after which tourism began rising.

 In this bottom photo, I can just about make out the Latin inscription: